neuroFuzz/surreptitious/README.md

     andres [at] neurofuzzsecurity dot com

-This prog is intended to be used for legal purposes.
+This prog is intended to be used for legal and authorized purposes (i.e. an approved pen test).

 This prog is not meant to be run on a LAN as it uses tor sockets to route each port check via a different internet based path.
 So the goal is to scan a public